mrsarm/backset/README.md

 - [ ] Command lines options:
     - [ ] To check server status pinging `/health` endpoint, so a health check script can be added to `Dockerfile`.
+    - [x] To run "tasks" that have access to the AppState and business logic, so later it's the base to write tasks that can be scheduled with tools like K8s jobs or Cron.
+          A example task could be one that lists all tenants in the standard output.
     - [ ] Option to run the migrations command, so there is no need to include the `sqlx` command to run them, reducing the size a lot.